justbycris/espacios-mexico/README.md

 # Espacios-mexico

+Status: In Progress

-This repository contains the source code for a full-stack web application designed for a real estate agent.
+This repository contains the source code for a full-stack web application designed for a real estate agent in Mexico city.
 The application allows the agent to publish and manage property listings, categorizing them into different types (commercial, house, apartment, etc.).
 Users can view the listings and contact the agent for more information.

 # Features